Loyan Beausoleil, Director and Head Teacher

 Jorge has been a friend to UPNS since 2005.
 He has worked for various early childhood programs in the same community.
 Jorge was raised in a large household.
 Being the oldest of four children helped him learn to be a nurturing leader.
 He also has a passion for dancing and movement.
 He has danced in various companies that specializes in New York style Salsa, Hip Hop Jazz and Stepping.
 Jorge has a Bachelor of Science degree in Early Childhood Education and Educational Leadership.

-Natalie Siregar, Assistant Teacher
+Natalie Siregar, Head Teacher

 In 2015, Natalie joined the UPNS team as the Blue Room’s assistant teacher.
 Coincidentally, Natalie spent 3 years prior teaching in another “Blue Room” at a neighborhood nursery in the upper west side and has experience working with 2-5 year olds in an inclusion classroom setting.
 Natalie graduated from Hunter College in 2013 with a MS in Early Childhood Education.
 She lives a hop, skip and a jump from UPNS and is a native of the lower east side where she currently resides.
 Natalie loves well-crafted children’s books, a good cup of coffee, quiet times and ah-ha moments.
 In her spare time, she enjoys spending time with loved ones, mentoring amazing teens from her church and exploring new places both near and far.